-It is important to consider the connections between the various artistic movements in twentieth century art, and the evolutionary process by which specific styles or categories arrived.
-Much like with music, the preceding art forms and ideas informed what came later.
+It is important to consider the connections between the various artistic movements in Twentieth-Century art, and the evolutionary process by which specific styles or categories arrived.
+Much like music, the preceding art forms and ideas informed what came later.
 Such is the case with conceptual art.

 Conceptual Art is firmly rooted in early twentieth-century art and draws influence from the more contemplative, idea-based works of Marcel Duchamp, the early twentieth century, the Anti-Art movement known as “Dada,” and the Minimalist forms above.
 But while Minimalism sought to reduce art, stripping away the recognizable aspects that reflected particular styles, Conceptual Art took this idea one step further by rendering the art object irrelevant.

 Put simply, conceptual art is based upon the idea an object or act represents, rather than the appearance, of the art object itself.
 The idea fuels the process of production, but the resulting physical object is viewed more as documentation of the idea.
 By this definition, the purpose of the artwork as we know it is turned upside down, engaging the viewers’ minds rather than their eyes.
 We are acculturated to evaluate an object, photograph, or installation by its appearance first, then the idea.
 Not the other way around.